menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 Installer Questions
 ^^^^^^^^^^^^^^^^^^^

-Here are the questions asked by the installer that pertain to Men&Mice DNS Server Controller:
+Here are the questions asked by the installer that pertain to Men&Mice DNS Agent:

-  * Do you want to install the Men&Mice DNS Server Controller?
+  * Do you want to install the Men&Mice DNS Agent?
   * Are you running named in a chroot() environment?
   * What is the chroot() directory?
   * Where is the BIND configuration file?
-  * Would you like the DNS Server Controller to run name-checkconf to verify changes when editing advanced server and zone options?
+  * Would you like the DNS Agent to run name-checkconf to verify changes when editing advanced server and zone options?
   * Where is named-checkconf?
   * The installer needs to rearrange the files in <directory> and restart the name server.
 A backup will be created.
 Is this OK?
-  * Enter the user and group names under which you want to run the Men&Mice DNS Server Controller.
+  * Enter the user and group names under which you want to run the Men&Mice DNS Agent.
 This must be the user which is running named.
   * Where would you like to install the Men&Mice external static zone handling utilities?
-  * Where do you want to install the Men&Mice Server Controller binaries?
+  * Where do you want to install the Men&Mice Agent binaries?
   * BIND needs to be restarted.
 Would you like to restart it now?

 Ensure the ``named-checkconf`` file is readable: